zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/recommend/recommend-auto-p.md

 # Execute the Recommendation Process

 ## Introduction

+### Objectives
- Use auto partitioning to check whether partitioning the APART table will yield performance benefits for our workload.
+- Use auto partitioning to *recommend* a partitioning method and confirm it will  yield performance benefits for our workload.

+### Prerequisites
+This lab assumes you have completed the following labs:

+- Provision an ADB instance (19c, Always Free)
+- Create non-partitioned table
+- Validate the table

 Estimated Time: 20mins

 ## Task 1: Call the Recommend API and Report Results